Updated: May 18

-This is not a topic that I normally talk about on my blog but it has really been on my heart lately as a parent of five (soon to be six) young children.
+This topic has really been on my heart lately as a parent of seven young children.
 I hope that sharing my story and what I've been learning will encourage other parents to be proactive in leading their children in the way of the Lord.

 When our first child was only six months old we were watching TV one night while she sat in her high chair.
 An ad came on the television that was so awful that I immediately turned her high chair around so as not to "expose her to the evil".
 After several times of having to turn her chair around my husband and I looked at each other and said, "What are we doing?!"

 Our world is getting darker by the day and we are all slowly being desensitized to it.
 We are constantly bombarded with messages of sexual immorality, hate, violence and evil.
 I stopped going to the mall years ago because of the half naked people on all the billboards and I refuse to take my kids there for that very reason.
 I don't need my young boys struggling with images they can't get out of their mind after being exposed to them.
 What happened to protecting our children's innocence?